rajesh-s/computer-architecture-and-systems-resources/README.md

 ## Digging Deeper

 Computer Architecture is diverse and there's constant interplay between domains that are under it.
-Look under each of these to find specific information.
+Look under each of these to find specific information or check the full list [here](./area_specific/README.md)

 - [Electronics](./area_specific/electronics.md)
 - [Hardware Design](./area_specific/hardware_design.md)